 Mid-range:

-The Parsonage Bed and Breakfast: Located in a historic Victorian building in The Mission District, The Parsonage Bed and Breakfast offers cozy accommodations with a personal touch.
+The Parsonage Bed and Breakfast is located in a historic Victorian building in The Mission, offering cozy accommodations with a personal touch.
 It features beautifully appointed rooms, a garden patio, and a complimentary breakfast.

 Budget-Friendly:

-The Mission Inn: This budget hotel offers simple accommodations in the heart of The Mission District.
+The Mission Inn is a budget hotel offering simple accommodation in the heart of The Mission.
 It provides basic amenities and a convenient location close to restaurants, bars, and public transportation.

 Haight-Ashbury, San Francisco Hotels